 Measuring Impact

-In 2021, a record number of 107,622 people across the nation lost their battle with addiction.
+In 2022, a record number of nearly 110,000 people across the nation lost their battle with addiction.

 Our work at PRCC is making a proven difference, measured in the quality of changed lives and the impact on community.
 And the success is not simply demonstrated by the lives restored.
 The financial impact and savings from lives saved is profound.